Opiate Withdrawal and Opiate Detox

-Opiates are known as the lion of drugs and individuals abusing opiates can become addicted within days, when abused repeatedly.
+Opiates are known as the lion of drugs and individuals abusing opiates repeatedly can become addicted within days, requiring an opiate detox to

 The problem is that these highly addictive medications can be prescribed by any physician and even nurse practitioners also known as APNs.
 Indeed, over 60% of opioid pain prescriptions are written by primary care physicians and APNs, who usually do not have the expertise to treat the underlying condition.